Credntia/credntia.github.io/index.md

 # You don't need to edit this file, it's empty on purpose.
 # Edit theme's home layout instead if you wanna make some changes
 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
-layout: default
+layout: home
+title: Your Identity Wherever You Are
 ---

-# Your Identity Wherever You Are

 We're an identity company with a focus on access control.
 We provide simple, secure, and effective identity solutions for our customers.